-We also do not recommend high pressure spraying, or “shooting-up”, of softwash chemicals from the ground.
+And we do not recommend high pressure spraying, or “shooting-up”, of soft wash chemicals from the ground.

 It is said by some that higher concentrations of softwash chemicals are fine to use if you are wearing the correct PPE (Personal Protective Equipment).

-However, according to the actual Health & Safety legislation, when mitigating risk PPE should be used only as a “last resort”.
+However, this is just here-say and Internet misinformation.
+According to the actual Health & Safety legislation, when mitigating risk PPE should be used only as a “last resort”.

 The law states that “Wherever there are risks to health and safety that cannot be adequately controlled in other ways, the Personal Protective Equipment at Work Regulations 1992 require PPE”.